xfarrow/tapo-c210/secret-apis/README.md

 # Secret APIs
-Tapo cameras provide non-documented APIs we can use to control the camera (like using its official app).
+Tapo cameras provide undocumented APIs we can use to control the camera (like using its official app).
 I did not do anything, I am writing this document while looking at the code of the awesome project [pytapo](https://github.com/JurajNyiri/pytapo), which seems it does not have a documentation on the usage of the APIs yet.